conveyal/analysis-backend/README.md

 Conveyal Analysis can be run locally (e.g. on your laptop) or on the cloud (e.g. on AWS), depending on the configuration set in analysis.properties.
 To get started, copy the template configuration (`analysis.properties.tmp`) to `analysis.properties`.

-To run locally, use the default values in `analysis.properties`. `offline = true` will create a local instance that does not need cloud-based storage, database, or authentication services.
-By default, analysis-backend will use the `scenario-editor` database in a local MongoDB instance, so you'll need to install and start a MongoDB instance.
+To run locally, use the default values in `analysis.properties`. `offline = true` will create a local instance that avoids cloud-based storage, database, or authentication services.
+By default, analysis-backend will use the `analysis` database in a local MongoDB instance, so you'll need to install and start a MongoDB instance.

 To run on the cloud, we use Auth0 for authentication and S3 for storage; configure these services as needed, then set the corresponding variables including: